Distributive Justice as the Foundational Premise of Fair ML: Unification, Extension, and Interpretation of Group

-The claims differentiator $J$ tells us which individuals have equal moral claims to the utility distributed by the decision process.
-However, in some cases, an equal distribution of utility among the relevant groups (defined by $J$ and $A$) may not be the primary concern for justice (see below).
-Our approach offers different choices, which we refer to as \textit{patterns of justice}.
-For each of them, we will briefly explain their normative view of what constitutes justice.
-For each pattern, we formulate a \textit{fairness constraint} and a \textit{fairness metric}: A fairness constraint is a mathematical formalization of a pattern of justice, which can either be satisfied or not.
-A fairness metric $F$, on the other hand, can measure the degree to which this criterion is fulfilled.
-Note that we construct fairness metrics for a binary $A=\{0, 1\}$.
-Therefore, all patterns of justice that we present compare the expected utility of two relevant groups: $A=0 \land J=j$ (i.e., $E(U_{DS}|J=j, A=0)$) and $A=1 \land J=j$ (i.e., $E(U_{DS}|J=j, A=1)$).
-However, the patterns of justice that we introduce here (egalitarianism, maximin, prioritarianism, sufficientiarianism) can easily be translated to cases of more groups.
+The claim differentiator $J$ defines which individuals have equal moral claims to the utility distributed by the decision process.
+One might argue that this calls for equal utility.
+However, the literature on distributive justice shows that this is not necessarily the case.
+Our approach thus offers additional normative choices, which we refer to as \textit{patterns of justice}.
+For each of them, we will briefly explain their normative view of what constitutes justice and formulate a \textit{fairness constraint}, representing a mathematical formalization of a pattern of justice, which can either be satisfied or not.
+For simplicity, we restrict ourselves to the case of two relevant groups $A=\{0, 1\}$ even though our framework generalizes to more groups.

-In the following, we introduce only a few patterns of justice (representing fairness principles for the allocation of goods) that are widely discussed in philosophical literature.
+In the following, we introduce only a few patterns of justice (representing fairness principles for the distribution of benefits) that are widely discussed in the philosophical literature.
 However, our utility-based definition of group fairness should in no way be seen as limited to these patterns.
-Our approach can easily be extended to other patterns of justice and one may also implement their own pattern of justice.
-Our goal here is simply to highlight a few popular patterns of justice and how they can be embedded in our approach.